mtuciru/Lung-Damage-Detection-CLI/README.md

 - jaccard coefficient
 - dice coefficient

-To inference model you have to provide path of dcm file or path of directory with several dcm files.
+To inference model you have to provide path of dcm file or path of directory with several dcm files into INPUT_PATH.

-Result png files are placed in OUT_PATH.
+Result png files are placed in OUTPUT_PATH.
 Png files have same name as dcms.

 ## LICENSE